Places To Go

 Take a drive along Rim Rock Drive and travel through 23 miles of red rock, monoliths, canyons, sweeping views, and beautiful rock formations.
 Step out onto a trail and explore this landscape up close.
 Look for bighorn sheep and mule deer, songbirds and ravens, or maybe even a collared lizard.

-Start your visit at the Saddlehorn Visitor Center, where you can pick up maps and Junior Ranger books.
+Start your visit at the Saddlehorn Visitor Center, where you can watch the park movie, see the exhibits, and stamp your park passport.
+You can also pick up maps and Junior Ranger books.
 Fill up your water containers at the visitor center, because there are no water sources out in the park.
-Ask one of our friendly volunteers or park rangers for advice to help you plan your trip.
+If you need help planning your visit or choosing hikes, just ask one of our friendly volunteers or park rangers for advice.

-Once you get out into the Monument, hiking, sightseeing, night sky viewing, rock climbing, and photography opportunities are plentiful.
+Once you get out into the Monument, hiking, sightseeing, birdwatching, bicycling, night sky viewing, rock climbing, and photography opportunities are plentiful.
 Rim Rock Drive offers overlooks and shorter trails that offer great views.

 Interested in hiking?
 Learn more about the trails on our hiking page, and don't forget to bring water.